 Rowan and Grisman are now the sole survivors.

 — Bruce Sylvester

-Today, 1975’s "Alive!" is widely considered one of rock’s most essential live albums, despite debate over how much of the double LP was cobbled together using studio overdubs.
-Recorded in Detroit; Cleveland; Wildwood, N.J.; and Davenport, Iowa, "Alive!" features songs from the first three overlooked KISS albums performed with youthful enthusiasm and passion.
-The record catapulted KISS to superstar status and became Casablanca Records’ first Top Ten album.
+Today, 1975’s Alive! is widely considered one of rock’s most essential live albums, despite debate over how much of the double LP was cobbled together using studio overdubs.
+Recorded in Detroit; Cleveland; Wildwood, N.J.; and Davenport, Iowa, Alive! features songs from the first three overlooked KISS albums performed with youthful enthusiasm and passion.
+The record catapulted KISS to superstar status and became Casablanca Records’ first Top 10 album.

 — Michael Popke

 British rocker Peter Frampton was an old seasoned pro of 25 when he took the stage at San Francisco’s Winterland in June of 1975.
 He had made a mark at just 18 when he formed Humble Pie with former Small Faces lead singer, Steve Marriott.
 But like other British guitar innovators, it only made sense that he should make his own musical statement in a solo career.
 And despite his guitar wizardry and powerfully effective voice, his four solo albums in the mid-’70s made little commercial noise.